Page Table of Contents

 You might be eager to try out Windows 11 for the first time.
 What makes you think you wouldn't be?
 There's a whole new user interface, as well as some exciting new capabilities like the ability to run Android apps natively in Windows.

 Many people wonder if they can clone Windows 11 to a USB drive.
 Yes, it is true!
 You may easily copy Windows 11 to a USB flash drive if you have enough capacity.
-However, Windows doesn't have a built-in clone feature, you need to apply a third-party clone software.
+However, Windows doesn't have a built-in clone feature, and you need to apply third-party disk clone software.

 Cloning is the process of producing a digital clone of a hard disk.
-Most people confuse it with data backup, the two aren't the same because you can't boot from a backup, but you can boot from a clone system disk.
-In this blog, you will know how to make a bootable clone on Windows 11 with EaseUS Todo Backup.
+Most people confuse it with data backup; the two aren't the same because you can't boot from a backup, but you can boot from a clone system disk.
+In this blog, you will learn how to make a bootable clone on Windows 11 with EaseUS Disk Copy.

-Necessary Tool for Cloning - EaseUS Todo Backup
+Necessary Tool for Cloning - EaseUS Disk Copy

 Making a bootable clone on Windows 11 means cloning the whole system.
 In this way, you can preserve both the system disk layout and the data.
-Here are the reasons why we recommend EaseUS Todo Backup.
+Here are the reasons why we recommend EaseUS Disk Copy.
 It includes a number of functions to meet the demands of a wide range of Windows 11 users, including: